Lonitch/Lonitch.github.io/_posts/2020-08-29-Basic-Group-Theory.md

 ## Conclusion

-This blog is dry in a sense of the "information density" as I only expect this blog serve as a reminder for a layman like me who first encoutered group theory in a condensed matter QFT book.
-You might find various application of group theory in Jakob's book *Physics from Symmetry* and detailed proof of important theorems in Prof. John Stillwell's *Naive Lie Theory*.
+This blog is dry in a sense of the "information density" as I only expect this blog serves as a reminder for a layman like me who first encoutered group theory in a condensed matter QFT book.
+For various applications of group theory you might find Jakob's book *Physics from Symmetry* worth reading.
+If you're a math-driven head, Prof. John Stillwell's *Naive Lie Theory* is so far the best choice we have to get used to the mathematical language behind the theory.